Skip to main content

 What it does:

-Records a complete test execution trace including timestamped action log, before/after screenshots, DOM snapshots, network requests with full headers and bodies, console output, and source code mapping.
-Traces are viewed locally or in CI artifacts without reproductions.
+Records a detailed test execution trace including action history, screenshots, DOM snapshots, network requests, console output, and source context.
+Traces are useful for inspecting CI failures after the run completes.

 Use case: